jeffreyling/rltorch/README.md

 This package is a Reinforcement Learning package written in LUA for Torch.
 It main features are (for now):
 * Different environments are provided, from classical RL environments, ATARI games, to special ones like the `multiclass classification environment` that casts a classification learning problem to a RL problem.
+  * Sequential Acquisition Environment as described in `Gabriel Dulac-Arnold, Ludovic Denoyer, Philippe Preux, Patrick Gallinari: Sequential approaches for learning datum-wise sparse representations.
+Machine Learning 89(1-2): 87-122 (2012)`
 * Different learning policies are provided:
   * Classic reward-based policies: Policy gradient, recurrent policy gradient, approximated q-learning with experience replay (also known as deep Q learning)
   * Imitation-based policies: Stochastic gradient-based imitation policy
+  * Predictive policies: policies which goal is to predict an output (for example in order to make classification).
 * The different policies can be easily used with `openAI Gym` directly in python by using the `lutorpy` package

 More features are planed:
 * New environments:
   * Text classification environment (sequential reading) as described in `Gabriel Dulac-Arnold, Ludovic Denoyer, Patrick Gallinari: Text Classification: A Sequential Reading Approach.
 ECIR 2011: 411-423`
   * Image classification with attention as described in `Gabriel Dulac-Arnold, Ludovic Denoyer, Nicolas Thome, Matthieu Cord, Patrick Gallinari: Sequentially Generated Instance-Dependent Image Representations for Classification.
 ICLR 2014`
-  * Budgeted Acquisition Environment as described in `Gabriel Dulac-Arnold, Ludovic Denoyer, Philippe Preux, Patrick Gallinari: Sequential approaches for learning datum-wise sparse representations.
-Machine Learning 89(1-2): 87-122 (2012)`
   * ...
 * New learning policies